 There are many different classifications of trochanteric fracture but when describing the fracture to an orthopaedic surgeon, perhaps the most useful is to describe the number of parts that the femur has been divided into (see Figure 3).

-- 2 part fracture a single fracture line across the trochanteric region
+- A two-part fracture is a single fracture line across the trochanteric region (Fig 1)

-- 3 part fracture a comminuted fracture.
-A fracture across the trochanteric region with the greater or lesser trochanter fractured
+A three-part fracture is a comminuted fracture across the trochanteric region with the greater or lesser trochanter fractured (Fig 2)

-- 4 part fracture as above but with fractures of both the greater and lesser trochanters.
+A four-part fracture is similar to a three-part fracture, but with fractures of both the greater and lesser trochanters (Fig 3)

 There is a high risk of avascular necrosis and non-union in intracapsular fractures.